MeDGranD/TCPServer/README.md

 - Set your handler in server.
 - Use start method.

-That`s all.
+That is all.
 After what you will get working server with simplified console.
 It`s commands is:
 - stop - it speaks for itself.
 - log - show all accepted connections.
 - state - show the state of the server.

+You can see examples on this [page](https://github.com/MeDGranD/TCPServer/tree/main/example).

 # Requirements
 TCPServerBase was develop on and for *nix system, so it is the main requirement.
 But it`s interfaces still can be used for another system, but implementaion will laid on the programmer.